Future developments in Singapore: North–South Line infill stations

-Simpang Bus Depot

-Set to be built by 2029 to support bus operations in the northern region of Singapore, the new multi-storey bus depot located along Yishun Avenue 8 will sit on a 5.6-hectare site opposite Yishun Industrial Park.
-Designed to house 500 buses, the depot consists of a four-storey main building, transport workers' quarters, and ancillary buildings.

-Revealed to be a replacement depot, the upcoming Simpang Bus Depot will replace an unannounced existing bus depot.

-Lorong Halus Bus Depot

-Located on a 6-hectare site along Serangoon River Road, the upcoming Lorong Halus Bus Depot is a four-storey depot built to house 550 buses.
-Similar to the upcoming Simpang Bus Depot, the Lorong Halus Bus Depot will replace an existing bus depot in the eastern region of Singapore once completed.

-Realignment of Merpati Road

-Located near Mattar MRT station, the existing one-way Merpati Road will be realigned and expanded to a dual two-lane road going in each direction to prepare for future residential developments in the surrounding area.
-Aside from Merpati Road, the adjacent Jalan Anggerek will also be realigned.

-The roadworks are expected to be completed by December 2026, after three blocks of Housing and Development Board (HDB) flats along Merpati Road are demolished by 2024.

-Transit Priority Corridors

-As part of the Land Transport Master Plan 2040 announced on 25 May 2019, additional Transit Priority Corridors (TPCs) are being implemented, which provide bus and cycling infrastructure with the aim of reducing transportation time for public transit users and cyclists.
-The North South Corridor is being constructed, and other areas under study include Robinson Road, Loyang, Jurong Lake District, and Woodlands North Coast.
+PIE Cycling Link

+Announced by the Urban Redevelopment Authority in October 2023, a cycling bridge over the Pan Island Expressway (PIE) will be built near St Andrew's Junior College.
+Set to be Singapore's longest elevated cycling bridge, the 682 m bridge is part of the Bishan-to-city cycling route to reduce commuting time for cyclists to the city.
+It will feature resting areas and wheelchair-accessible lifts on both sides.

+The bridge reached 50% completion in July 2026 and is expected to be completed in the second half of 2027.

+Seletar Line and Tengah Line

+Announced on 25 May 2019 as part of the Land Transport Master Plan 2040, a new MRT line tentatively known as Seletar Line is currently under study.
+It is planned to run between Woodlands and the Greater Southern Waterfront, serving parts of Sembawang, Sengkang, Serangoon North, Whampoa, and Kallang along the way.

+During the Ministry of Transport’s Committee of Supply (COS) Debate 2025, it was revealed that another MRT line tentatively known as Tengah Line is also being studied.
+The line could serve Tengah, Bukit Batok, Queensway, and Bukit Merah.

+The proposed Seletar Line and Tengah Line may be combined into a single line at the Greater Southern Waterfront.

 Tampines Walking and Cycling Town

 After Ang Mo Kio, Tampines will be the second walking and cycling town in Singapore when works to improve the town's infrastructure are completed.
 The total length of cycling paths in Tampines will be three times more than the current length.
 Furthermore, footpaths will be widened and roads will be redesigned and rebuilt.
 The existing cycling paths in the town will also be widened, while existing bicycle crossings will have additional signs and markings.
 All of these aim to make walking and cycling within the town safer and more convenient.

-A new project by the Land Transport Authority (LTA) was launched in July 2022 to add another 8 kilometres of cycling paths in Tampines to better connect its residents to the town centre.
+A new project by the Land Transport Authority (LTA) was launched in July 2022 to add another 8 km of cycling paths in Tampines to better connect its residents to the town centre.
 This includes a cycling bridge over the Tampines Expressway (TPE) to connect Tampines and Pasir Ris, and a cycling underpass to connect Tampines and Simei.
+As of February 2025, at least 30 km of cycling paths have been constructed.
+By 2027, another 7.7 km of cycling paths, the bridge to Pasir Ris and the underpass to Simei will bring the town's total cycling path network to 40 km.